 Now that I’ve lived in a full-service building for eight-plus years, I can understand the importance of owning an apartment in a building with a full-time staff.
-Continue reading so you can understand the reasons why you should consider buying in a doorman building.
+Continue reading to know why you should consider buying an apartment in a doorman building.

-Imagine having to traipse to the UPS or FedEx pick-up facility every time you get a shipment?
+Imagine having to hike to the UPS or FedEx pick-up facility every time you get a shipment.
 That would be a drag.
-With a doorman, you’ll never have to schlep across town to pick up your Amazon order.
-But rather, your doorman will receive and store your package until you return home, whether it’s that evening, or a month later if you’re traveling.
+You’ll never have to schlep across town with a door attendant to pick up your Amazon order.
+But instead, your doorman will receive and store your package until you return home, whether that evening or a month later if you’re traveling.

-A great doorman will announce your visitors.
-Whether Fresh Direct is in your lobby with a week’s supply of foodstuffs or your friends are on their way over for a cocktail party, your doorman will buzz your apartment to let you know who is on the way up.
-And of course, if you’re not home, your doorman will safely store your delivery, as I mentioned in the first point.
+Whether Fresh Direct is in your lobby with a week’s supply of foodstuffs or your friends are over for a cocktail party, your doorman will buzz your apartment to let you know who is on the way up.
+A great door attendant will announce your visitors.
+And, of course, if you’re not home, your doorman will safely store your delivery, as I mentioned in the first point.

-Usually, doormen clean up the entrance and lobby of your building, as well as the outside.
-Every apartment building’s public spaces should be spotless, in my opinion, and you’ll have a great feeling every time your return home to find a fresh-smelling, sparkling clean lobby, as well as sidewalks free of trash.
+Usually, door attendants clean up the entrance and lobby of your building and the outside.
+Every apartment building’s public space should be spotless, in my opinion, and you’ll have a great feeling every time you return home to find a fresh-smelling, sparkling clean lobby and sidewalks free of the trash.

-For the reasons above, selling a unit in a doorman building will typically warrant a higher asking price than a comparable apartment in a building without staff.
-A full-time doorman is somewhat a luxury, and you’ll pay more for it, but you’ll reap the rewards when you go to sell.
+For the reasons above, selling a doorman building unit will typically warrant a higher asking price than a comparable apartment in a building without staff.
+A full-time doorman is somewhat of a luxury, and you’ll pay more for it, but you’ll reap the rewards when you sell.

-It’s true that a good super can take care of some the items above, and some New Yorkers swear by their super.
-What you won’t get with a live-in super is a guest and delivery announcements, or that additional layer of security that comes with having a doorman.
+An excellent super takes care of some of the items above, and some New Yorkers swear by their super.
+You won’t get a live-in super guest and delivery announcements or that additional layer of security that comes with having a doorman.